tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 In this activity, students will be introduced to the three normal forms of data normalization.

-**Note:** The data normalization procedures represented in the following slideshow are provided in the .sql files below.
+**Note:** The data normalization procedures represented in the following slides are provided in the .sql files below.
 Use them as necessary if students have questions pertaining to the data itself or just want to have the code on hand.

 **Files:**